-The inscription on the Statue of Liberty expresses much the same sentiment as the proposition TEn has placed before the Insurance market since its inception.
+The famous inscription on the Statue of Liberty expresses many of the same sentiments as the proposition that TEn has placed before the Insurance market since the time of its inception.

-However, TEn is not especially a home for the disgruntled and the disenfranchised, rather we challenge the most entrepreneurial and the most motivated to dare to dream.
+That said, TEn is not particularly a natural home for the disgruntled and the disenfranchised, rather we aim to challenge the entrepreneurial and the motivated to dare to dream a little.

-Anybody who knows the full inscription on the Statue of Liberty will have realised that we have left out the following line below: -
+Anyone who has read the full inscription on the Statue of Liberty will have realised that we have, in fact, left out the following line below: -

 “the wretched refuse of your teeming shore”

-Shamefully, like Donald J. Trump, we are not keen on the idea of ‘wretched refuse’ turning-up.
-The FCA also don’t like ‘em.
-Therefore, only the brightest, the most experienced, the most professional and virtuous need apply.
+Shamefully, not unlike a recent US Administration, we are none too keen on the idea of ‘wretched refuse’ turning-up.
+The FCA don’t like ‘em.

 For the full video transcript, please click How to become an Independent Insurance Broker (Part 1).